Commencement Speaker 2019

 Maria Semple is the author of the novels Today Will Be Different (2016), Where’d You Go, Bernadette (2012) and This One is Mine (2008), all published by Little, Brown and Co.
 Before writing fiction, she wrote for the TV shows 90210, Mad About You, Arrested Development and others.

 Where’d You Go, Bernadette, an international bestseller, has been translated into 30 languages.
 It spent over a year on the New York Times bestseller list and made over a dozen year-end best lists.
 It was short-listed for the Women’s Prize and received the Alex Award from the American Library Association.
-A film version, starring Cate Blanchett, Kristen Wiig and Billy Crudup, is scheduled to be released on March 22nd.
+A film version, starring Cate Blanchett, Kristen Wiig and Billy Crudup, is scheduled to be released in August 2019.
 Richard Linklater writes and directs.
 Today Will Be Different was an instant international bestseller and was featured on the cover of the New York Times book review.
 It, too, made over a dozen year-end best lists.
 It’s currently in development with Annapurna pictures as a limited TV series with Ms. Semple writing and executive producing.

 Ms. Semple loves to teach.
 She’s taught her popular writing workshop at Hugo House and the Cloud Room in Seattle, the Aspen Writers Conference, and Wordstock in Portland.